 Water (aqua).
 Water is a crucial ingredient in baby wipes as it’s a carrier and diluent for the other ingredients.
 We utilize extensive filtration to make sure only high-quality water is in our wipes.

 Glycerin.
 Known as a humectant (lock in moisture), glycerin is a non-toxic, viscous liquid that helps our wipes hold water, ensuring they’re moist and gentle on baby’s skin.
-In addition, it has antimicrobial and antiviral properties, providing protection from skin irritants, hydrating skin, and supporting the healing of issues like a rash.
+In addition, it has some antimicrobial and antiviral properties, providing protection from skin irritants, hydrating skin, and supporting the healing of issues like a rash.

 Aloe Barbadensis Leaf Extract.
 The botanical name for aloe vera, aloe barbadensis is a powerful, natural skin-conditioning agent that has been used medicinally for centuries, as it has wound-healing properties.
 It’s especially beneficial as a baby wipe ingredient because it has a moisturizing and anti-inflammatory effect, and leaves behind a protective layer on the skin after drying.
 This protective layer can be supportive in the healing of a diaper rash.

 Gluconolactone.
-A very gentle preservative, gluconolactone has antimicrobial and antiseptic properties, working wonders at inhibiting the growth of bacteria on our wipes.
+A very gentle preservative, gluconolactone has some antimicrobial and antiseptic properties, working wonders at inhibiting the growth of bacteria on our wipes.
 It’s also been found to hydrate the skin, is ideal for sensitive skin, and has antioxidant properties, meaning it can neutralize free radicals.

 Sodium Benzoate.
 A preservative that prevents the deterioration of our wipes, sodium benzoate is an odorless, crystalline powder made by combining benzoic acid and sodium hydroxide.
 Sodium benzoate is often used in place of potentially harmful ingredients like phenoxyethanol, benzyl alcohol, and parabens.